overcome

 The Happy Exchange, that Glad Surrender….

-I am humbled by the fact He is willing to take the little I have to offer and in exchange give what is His in abundance to pour out.
+I am humbled by the fact He is willing to take what little I have to offer.
+My hands extend upward, offering up the grimy and broken parts of my life, clinging to the promise I can exchange what little I posses to obtain what He promises in abundance to pour out.
 Refreshing currents of hope lap at my tired feet as I recall similar visits to this shore.
-I recount vivid moments in time when the healing waters of his grace, mercy, love, and forgiveness washed away the black ashes of pain, discouragement, and weariness.
-Beauty has always emerged from beneath the ashes.My mourning always turned to dancing.
-Exuberant songs of praise lifted high, the fruit of prayers offered up as sacrafice from a needy heart.
+I recount vivid moments in time when the healing waters of his grace, mercy, love, and forgiveness washed away the black ashes of pain, weariness, and sorrow.
+Beauty has always emerged from beneath the ashes.
+My mourning always transformed to dancing.
+Exuberant songs of praise lifted high, the fruit of prayers offered up as sacrifices from a needy heart.

 Today, I will unfold my chair and settle comfortably at the water’s edge.
 I am not sure how long my prayers will dance across marcandangelthe surface.
 His gift, that sweet exchange between earth and heaven might take place before the ripples have time to fade.
 Then again the echoes of my longing heart might disappear beneath the surface of His faithfulness, long before I receive His answers.
 I am here for the long haul.
 I have no idea if I will receive deliverance from my weaknesses, answers to my questions, or direction in my wanderings.
 Perhaps today my catch will not be answers, but rather grace sufficient to endure.
 The moon might rise before I reel in my line, heavy with His Divine exchange.
 The stars might keep diligent watch with me throughout the night, but one thing I know, I will not walk away from His presence disappointed.
 I will cast my line into the vast ocean of His abundant grace and mercy and I will wait for that happy exchange, that glad surrender!
 Worms for fish…grace for the redeemed.